TheBB/Dark/docs/_sources/index.rst.txt

 Mundus for short) in world A, headed by the elder Jonas (taking on the persona of Adam) and Erit Lux in world B, headed by the elder Martha (taking on the persona of Eva, or Eve).
-Most of the artificial characters in each world who do not meet their ends in other ways are agents of these societies.
-Eva and Erit Lux works toward the goal of perpetuating the seemingly paradoxical cycle of cause and effect, whereas Adam and Sic Mundus seeks to destroy it and achieve a paradise of nothingness.
+Most of the artificial characters in each world who do not meet their ends in other ways are, or they become, agents of these societies.
+Eva and Erit Lux works toward the goal of perpetuating the seemingly paradoxical cycle of cause and effect, whereas Adam and Sic Mundus seeks to destroy it and achieve a “paradise” of nothingness.

 Understanding the motivation of the characters is key to understanding *Dark*.
 The cause-and-effect cycle seems to be self-perpetuating, but